meowmet/Meowmet/README.md

 # 💫 About Me:
 🚀 Currently diving deep into Python, automation applications, and cybersecurity.<br>🌐Open to collabs!
-Frontend, backend, AI,CTFs or security.<br>📘 Mastering Python backend & automation, with a side of AI magic.<br>🔍Blending automation and security to make tech work smarter.
+Frontend, backend, AI,CTFs and security.<br>📘 Mastering Python backend & automation, with a side of AI magic.<br>🔍Blending automation and security to make tech work smarter.
 Curious?
 Hit me up!<br>

 # 💻 Tech Stack: